olejorgenb/common-voice/docs/DEVELOPMENT.md

 - Launch an s3proxy instance to store files locally and avoid going through setting up AWS S3.
 - Mount the project using a Docker volume to allow reflecting changes to the codebase directly to the container.
 - Launch `common-voice` server
+- If `CV_IMPORT_SENTENCES` is set all sentences are imported

+The import step takes some time so you might want to disable this step after an initial import. `CV_IMPORT_ONLY_LANGUAGES` can be used to restrict the set of languages imported.

 You can visit the website at [http://localhost:9000](http://localhost:9000).